-In this guide, you will learn how to use the Smartling platform to translate files.
-You will create an account, add a linguistic package (which includes a glossary, a style guide, translation leverage, and quality checks), set up a workflow—and then translate and download your files.
+In this guide, you will learn how to get started in Smartling and translate a file.
+We will create an account, add a linguistic package (which includes a glossary, a style guide, translation leverage, and quality checks), set up a workflow—and then translate and download your files.

 Step 1: Activate your Account